gregurco/jobeet-tutorial/days/day-4.md

 }
 ```

-Let’s have a closer look at the code: the listAction() method gets the `Doctrine` object, which is responsible for working with database, and then the `repository`, that will create a query to retrieve all the jobs.
+Let’s have a closer look at the code: the `list()` method gets the `Doctrine` object, which is responsible for working with database, and then the `repository`, that will create a query to retrieve all the jobs.
 It returns a Doctrine `ArrayCollection` of Job objects that are passed to the template (the View).

 Probably you observed line starting with `@Route` in comment block above method.
 This line is not simple comment.
 This line is related to [Routing component][6].